Convolutio/MuppetsBot/README.md

 >    ...
 > ```
 >
+> Then you can install the dependencies by executing this line in the `BotProject/` folder.
+>
+> ```bash
+> npm install "./MuppetsBot"
+> cd MuppetsBot
+> npm run build
+> ```
+>
-> *Some compilation issues may occur in cause of `tsconfig` params.
-I haven't try to check that.*
+> *The last line is useless in typescript, but some compilation issues may occur in this language in cause of `tsconfig` params.
+I haven't try to check that, but using in Javascript the built classes works.*
 >
 > Then, you must init the commands with this code and make them run like this, thanks to the `initCommandsCollection()` asynchronous method the `MuppetsClient` class provides :
 >